 Similarly, scan the name cards you are given, or manually input the contact details into your contact database.
 Alternatively, ask yourself whether you could just connect with the person on a social media platform such as LinkedIn or Facebook based on the nature of your relationship.
 Then get rid of the card.

 Step 3: Deal with your backlog

 Tackle your existing paper files only after the first 2 steps, once you are comfortable you have a good system in place for the new incoming papers.

 Digitising paper can be a long and tedious process so make sure the papers you are planning to digitise are worth keeping.
 Even if they are, you may want to hang onto the paper version until you would typically get rid of them instead of spending time digitising them.

-With all that’s said, keeping a digital version of important records and documents, such as your identity card, passport, birth certificate, marriage certificate, driving license, bank account, and credit card numbers, etc, can prove very useful in case of loss or if you have to frequently share the information.
+With all that’s said, keeping a digital version of important records and documents, such as your identity card, passport, birth certificate, marriage certificate, driver’s license, bank account and credit card numbers, etc, can prove very useful in case of loss or if you have to frequently share the information.
 Obviously, you need to keep the paper version of these documents.